viveeeeeek/1stHacktoberfest/README.md

 This repo is participating in Hacktoberfest 2021.
 This is beginner friendly repo and you can do your 1st Pull Request here.
-Just follow proper format to get your PR merged successfully
+Just follow proper format to get your PR merged successfully.

+How to contribute to this repo?
+Simply share your name and hacktoberfest experience!
+Follow below instructions to make your contribution.

 <br>